Give Me Five is a Brazilian company created in 2010 and responsible for great successes like "Dilma Adventure" and "Jogo Justo on the Taxes Island".

 Raphael was in love with the video game industry from an early age.
 Even before going to high school, he knew it would be his profession in the future.
 But how?
 How could that device give life to a world?
 That he did not know, but understood that he would have to study a lot and of course, the answer to these questions were on computers.
 After years of studying, he went to university in 2009 for the Degree in Video Games Development, where he was amazed with the power of giving life to the world that he has always dreamed of creating.
 Today, he is Give Me Five‘s crazy programmer.

 Roberto has always been interested in computer science, even when he was little.
 In 2007, he decided to venture more into the gaming industry.
 He didn‘t know what he was getting into.
 He was blogger for a while, and visited important video game studios.
-At his university, he met the Give Me Five team, where he is Creative Director, Producer, General Director and tries to be funny when he shouldn‘t.
+At his university, he met the Give Me Five team, where he is the Creative Director and tries to be funny when he shouldn‘t.

 Gabriel studied Video Games Development and graduated in 2011.
 Of all his skills, the two that stand out the most are Visual Arts and 3D Art.
 Being a part of Give Me Five's art team since January of 2014, he is responsible for tasks like quick sketches and elaborated videos and models.
 A true art machine!